-- 4.1 A bidder, and all parties constituting the bidder, may have the nationality of any country, but in case of an international bidder, he/she must form a joint venture with a company formed in Rwanda which satisfy all the requirements as set in BDS and with a valid trading license. - 4.2 Any bidder who forges a document will be immediately disqualified and blacklisted. - 4.3 A bidder who is blacklisted by RPPA will also be disqualified and if he/she intend to apply his/her offer will be rejected. - 4.4 Rwanda Government-owned enterprises may be eligible only if they can establish that they(i) are legally and financially autonomous, and (ii) operate under commercial law.
+- 4.1 A bidder, and all parties constituting the bidder, must satisfy all the requirements as set in BDS and with a valid trading license. - 4.2 Any bidder who forges a document will be immediately disqualified. - 4.3 A bidder who is blacklisted by RPPA will also be disqualified and his/her offer will be rejected. - 4.4 A bidder who appears on the lists maintained by the UN Security Council, the Office of Foreign Assets Control (OFAC), and the System Award Management (SAM) will be disqualified.